The Vibrant Street Markets Of Turkey: A Local’s Guide

 During the reign of the Ottoman Empire, the street markets known as “bazaars” gained prominence and became an essential element of urban life.
 The Ottoman bazaars were not only economic centers but also served as important social and cultural hubs.
 They were places where people from all walks of life would come together to exchange goods, engage in lively discussions, and experience the rich tapestry of Ottoman culture.

-See also The Most Hauntingly Beautiful Abandoned Places In Turkey
+See also The Top Psychology Schools In Turkey

 Influence of different civilizations on market culture